Meet the Music Faculty

 jonathan-rayDr.
 Jonathan Ray

-Dr. Jonathan Ray Tenor landlocked opera inc. email
+landlocked opera inc. email

 melissa-simonsDr.
 Melissa Loehnig Simons

-Active as a solo pianist, chamber musician and collaborative performer, Dr. Melissa Loehnig Simons is currently on faculty as Associate Professor of Music in Piano and Theory at Central Methodist University in Fayette, Missouri.
-She spent five summers employed as a staff pianist at the American Institute of Musical Studies (AIMS) in Graz, Austria.
-She now spends her summers as a part of the piano faculty for the Red Lodge Music Festival, held in Red Lodge, Montana.
-During the summers while pursuing her degrees, she was chosen from a national field of applicants for the Opera Theatre Music Festival of Lucca (Italy), the Baldwin-Wallace Art Song Festival, and for the highly competitive Songfest Program in Malibu, California.
-Dr. Simons has performed throughout the United States, including recently with Choral Arts, a semi-professional chorus based in Seattle, with whom she performed the world premiere of William Averitt’s The Dream Keeper, for chorus and piano four hands.
+Simons spent five summers as a staff pianist at the American Institute of Musical Studies (AIMS in Graz, Austria) and has most recently served on the piano faculty for the Red Lodge Music Festival (Red Lodge, MT).
+During the summer while pursuing her degrees, she was chosen from a national field of applicants for the Opera Theatre Music Festival of Lucca (Italy), the Baldwin-Wallace Art Song Festival, and for the highly competitive Songfest Program (Malibu, CA).
+Dr. Simons has performed throughout the United States, most recently with Choral Arts, a semi-professional chorus based in Seattle, with whom she performed the world premiere of William Averitt’s The Dream Keeper, for chorus and piano four hands.
 Dr. Simons has performed as a guest artist for the Spokane Steinway Gallery, Eastern Oregon University, Anderson University, Clarke University, and the El Paso Summer Music Festival.
 She has also been invited to do guest artist work with the University of Washington Chamber Singers and the University of Missouri-Kansas City Conservatory Singers.
-She is featured on two recently released CD recordings: Chimera produced by Albany Records and Mornings Like This produced by the Gothic Recording Label.
+She is featured on two recently released CD recordings: Chimera, produced by Albany Records, and Mornings Like This, produced by the Gothic Recording Label.
 Dr. Simons has had the honor of working with such musicians as Rachel Barton Pine, Warren Jones, Martin Katz, Graham Johnson, Barbara Bonney, Christa Ludwig, Stephanie Blythe, Margo Garrett, Jake Heggie, and many others.
-Dr. Simons received her Bachelor of Arts degree in Piano Performance, graduating with honors from Whitman College.
-She also holds a Master of Music degree in Collaborative Piano from Florida State University and has completed her Doctor of Music degree in Piano Performance with a focus on collaborative piano from the same institution.

 email